Reproducible-Science-Curriculum/organization-RR-Jupyter/_episodes/02-directories.md

 What if we were to change this file?

-- Changes made by hand (in GUI applications) are incredibly hard to track
+- Changes made by hand (in GUI applications) are incredibly hard to track.
+Some tools are better than others, but this is outside our control.
 - If we changed our only copy of the raw data, we may never be able to reproduce what we did.
 - We want to track **exactly** what changed in the file, and if we must do it by hand, we should make that easy to see.